-- IEEE 802.1aq-2012 (later incorporated in 802.1Q-2014)

-- □ Allows all links to be used

-- \Rightarrow Better CapEx

-- IS-IS link state protocol (similar to OSPF) is used to build shortest path trees for each node to every other node within the SPB domain

-- Equal-cost multi-path [Server1]

-(ECMP) used to distribute load
+- IEEE 802.1aq-2012 (later incorporated in 802.1Q-2014) - □ Allows all links to be used - $\Rightarrow$ Better CapEx - IS-IS link-state protocol (similar to OSPF) is used to build shortest-path trees for each node to every Souther node within the SPB domain - Equal-cost multi-path (ECMP) is used to distribute the load

-Ref: http://en.wikipedia.org/wiki/Shortest_Path_Bridging Washington University in St. Louis
+Ref: http://en.wikipedia.org/wiki/Shortest\Path\Bridging Washington University in St. Louis

-Server2

-Server3

-Aggregation

-Server4

-Access

-- □ How does OSPF prevent Loops?

-- Using Dijkstra's algorithm.

-- Do we use the shortest path bridging in data centers

-Yes.
+Switch Switch Aggregation Switch Switch Switch Access Server1 Server2 Server3 Server4

-Is the shortest path always the path with the minimum number of hops or can we consider other cost functions like congestion?

-You can specify any cost function, such as data rate, dollar cost, or hops.

-I assume flow matching is expensive because we need TCAMs.
-Particularly, if we want to use shortest path bridging in data centers with a lot of short flows, isn't it too expensive?
+Student Questions How does OSPF prevent Loops?
+Using Dijkstra's algorithm.
+Do we use the shortest path bridging in data centers Yes. □ Is the shortest path always with the minimum number of hops, or can we consider other cost functions like congestion?
+You can specify any cost function, such as data rate, dollar cost, or hops. □ I assume flow matching is expensive because we need TCAMs.
+Mainly, isn't it too expensive if we want to use shortest path bridging in data centers with many short flows?
 Flow matching is done by hashing the source and destination L2 or L3 addresses.
-In higher-layer switches, it can include higher layer info, such as, TCP port #.
+Higher-layer switches can include higher-layer info, such as TCP port #.
 TCAMs are not used for this.